Table of Contents

 n8n and Make (Integromat)

-- Price comparison: Both platforms offer free tiers and paid plans with varying limits.
-Compozy is open-source and self-hosted, so costs depend on infrastructure rather than licensing.
+- Price comparison: Freemium tiers and paid plans depending on usage.
+Compozy is open-source/self-hosted, so costs vary based on infrastructure rather than licensing.

 Zapier

-- When to choose it OVER Compozy: For trivial automations and integrations with minimal complexity, Zapier is straightforward and quick to implement.
+- When to choose it OVER Compozy: For small integrations and low-complexity workflows.

 Summary Table